-BASIX (the Building Sustainability Index) is a web-based planning tool that measures the potential performance of new residential dwellings against sustainability indices.
+The Building Sustainability Index (BASIX) is a web-based planning tool that measures the potential performance of new residential dwellings against sustainability indices.

-BASIX requires all new homes in NSW to use up to 40% less potable water and produce up to 40% fewer greenhouse gase emissions than the average home.
+BASIX requires all new homes in NSW to use up to 40% less potable water and produce up to 40% fewer greenhouse gas emissions than the average home.

 The BASIX energy target varies according to building type and location and the BASIX water target incorporates regional variations such as soil type, climate, rainfall and evaporation rates.

 Each development application for a residential dwelling (a single dwelling or a multi-unit) must be submitted with a BASIX certificate.

 A certificate is issued once a BASIX assessment has been satisfactorily completed, using the online tool:

 The building applicant (eg architect, builder, owner builder) is responsible for completing the assessment, ensuring the BASIX commitments are clearly marked on the plans, and submitting the BASIX Certificate with the development application.